felixalacampagne/account/account.ui/README.md

 # Accountui

+24-Oct-2024 Really rockin' 'n rollin' now with working versions of transaction update, standing order processing and editing and now 'checked balance' calculation and display and even paging to show the history.

+For now I'm keeping the original format of the transaction list with the add new transaction panel below the list since this is what seems to work best on the phone.
+The standing order edit dialog was the first use of Angular Material and now I've used it for the display of the checked entry balances.
+It seems to be essentially a really ugly replacement for Bootstrap with virtually zero useful documentation for making it look any better.
+Therefore I've ended up wasting hours trying to get it looking half way decent, and I'm not really sure I actually achieved that!
+Still, I can see the checked balances when I need to so I suppose it's an achievement of sorts.
+I haven't figured out what the point of Material is given that Bootstrap seems to do the same thing but with better looks and documentation.
+At some stage I should opt to go with Material everywhere, or convert the Material things back to Bootstrap - it'll probably end staying a mixture of both for the forseeable future since there are more interesting things to add, like the transfers, previously known as phone transfers.
+Not so sure that the way it works for the VB app makes sense nowadays, although having previous used destinations still makes it easier to enter a transfer, and entering the info once to do transfers between 'my' accounts is also nice - same would be nice when entering standing orders between 'my' accounts.

 02-Oct-2024 After much blood, sweat and tears - well hours of wasted time thanks to the continuous improvement grassholes that keep changing how to do things (whilst senselessly breaking basic UI behaviour) and providing zero useable documentation thereby ensuring all googling results in misinformation - I have managed to force the display of the transactions into something more or less acceptable to me.

 So I thought it was time to start thinking about how to add screens for things like the standing order definitions, account definitions, etc.

 First thing to do was get the transaction list into a 'screen' of it's own.
 Naturally this was anything but straight forward.
 The biggest problem was getting the account menu to communicate the account to display the transaction for.
 There are all sorts of wonderous ways to transfer data between a parent and a child - which of course are all useless when the 'routing' to different screens comes into play.
 Thus only an id can be readily sent from the routing link to the transaction component.
 No problem, there is a list of accounts already loaded so just put that into the service so it can be used to lookup the account by its id.
 No problem, right??
 Wrong.
 When the browser is refreshed the list goes away, and there is no way to get the transaction list to wait for the account menu to reload it.
 So, once again, there go the hours and hours of my time disappearing out the window while trying to figure out how to workaround this.
 Again the continuous grassholes have worked their magic to ensure there is nothing useful for the current way to get this work, if there even is one.
 After a few false leads, like getting it to reload the same url when the refresh button is used instead of ignoring it (which worked!)
 I eventually figured out a way to pass the account object via the routing url.
 It looks pretty clumsy in the address bar, but who gives a shirt about that.
 So now browser navigation works as I expect it to.

 Eventually I might go back to passing just the id and doing a getAccount for a single id.

 Next is to populate the standing order list, should be easypeasy now!!!!
-Afterall it's more or less the same thing as the transaction list, just slight different data.
+Afterall it's more or less the same thing as the transaction list, just slightly different data.

 26-Sep-2024 Have managed to get the update modal working and have even managed to implement a crude 'swipe' to